BaliWithKids.info – Updated February, 2014

 The beach — while not Bali’s absolute best — is calm and very kid-friendly.

-The Bali Safari & Marine Park gets raves from families and is less than an hour from Sanur.
+The Bali Safari & Marine Park is great for families and less than an hour from Sanur.
 Ride an elephant or watch the animal feeding times.
-The park also has tigers, komodo dragons, monkeys and more.
+The park also has tigers, komodo dragons, monkeys, giraffes, and more.